MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 This exercise takes approximately **40** minutes.

+>**Note**: This exercise utilizes the classic Foundry portal experience.
+If you are using the new Foundry portal, you need to toggle back to classic.

 ## Create a Microsoft Foundry project for content understanding

 1. In a web browser, open [Microsoft Foundry](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
 Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):